ccsmat/pbi-practice-1/README.md

 3. Second merge and expand: Merge SalesOrderHeader table using left outer and expand the SalesPersonID column to rows.

-4. filter out the nulls in the SalesPersonID
+4. Filter out the nulls in the SalesPersonID

 ![image](https://github.com/ccsmat/pbi-practice-1/assets/29472739/e0deef9b-b55f-40d9-8668-7aef50b0c40a)